LOtting/COG-01/programming-resources/js-workshop-resources.md

 ## Hosting Services

 Uberspace

-The Documantation (in German) is so useful for beginners and pros and makes it easy to use a Linux Server. https://uberspace.de/
+The documentation (in German) is so useful for beginners and pros and makes it easy to use a Linux Server. https://uberspace.de/

 FAQ Uberspace